dart-lang/site-www/src/tools/pub/publishing.md

 [The pub package manager][pub] isn't just for using other people's packages.
 It also allows you to share your packages with the world.
-If you have a useful project and you want others to be able to use it, use the `pub publish` command.
+If you have a useful project and you want others to be able to use it, use the `dart pub publish` command.

 {{site.alert.note}}